basharatphd/basharatphd.github.io/_pages/software.md

 ### RaPId
   - [RaPId](https://github.com/ALSETLab/RaPId) RaPId (a recursive acronym for "Rapid Parameter Identification") utilizes different optimization and simulation technologies to provide a framework for model validation and calibration of any kind of dynamical systems, but specifically catered to power systems.

-## Synchrophasor / PMU Tools and Apps
+## Legacy Tools - Synchrophasor / PMU Tools and Apps

+These are no longer maintained or actively developed, mostly because of the lack of funding.

 ## User Tools:
 - [S3DK](https://alsetlab.github.io/S3DK/): A library for PMU App.
 Development under LabVIEW